echemdb/unitpackage/doc/usage/unitpackage.md

 Tabular Scientific data are often so called time series data, where one or more properties are recorded over a certain time scale, such as the temperature $T$ or pressure $p$ in a laboratory.
 It some cases one variable is changed with time and one or more variables are recorded based on the induced changes, such as measuring the change in current $I$ in a load by varying a voltage $V$.

-A CVS contains the underlying data but unfortunately often not the units.
+A CVS contains the underlying data.

 ```csv
 t,U,I